geelon/geelon.github.io/docs/index.markdown

 layout: default
 ---

 I’m a PhD Student at UC San Diego, where I am advised by [Sanjoy Dasgupta](https://cseweb.ucsd.edu/~dasgupta/) and [Yian Ma](https://sites.google.com/view/yianma/home).
 I obtained my MS in Computer Science at Columbia University, where I was advised by [Daniel Hsu](https://www.cs.columbia.edu/~djhsu/).
-Previously, I graduated from the University of Chicago with a BS in Mathematics.
+Previously, I graduated from the University of Chicago with a BS in Mathematics. [[CV]](/assets/cv.pdf)

 *Research areas:* algorithmic statistics, machine learning, probabilistic analysis.

 ## Papers

-Here a list of other [writings](/writing).
+Here's a list of other [writings](/writing).

 [*Convergence of online k-means*](/assets/papers/conv-kmeans.pdf) <br>
 ~~Sanjoy Dasgupta, Gaurav Mahajan, Geelon So.~~ <br>